What does APIS stand for?

 - The address of your first night's accommodation in the USA including full postal/ZIP code.

 Customers that do not provide this information could be denied boarding at the airport.
-Your Flight Centre Consultant will also ask for your mobile telephone number and email address.
+Your Flight Centre consultant will also ask for your mobile telephone number and email address.
 We will also enter these details into your booking.
 Some airlines will then contact you directly should there be any delays or changes to your flights.

 When is this supplied to the airline?

-If I don't know the information when I book - how can I inform my Flight Centre Consultant?
+If I don't know the information when I book – how can I inform my Flight Centre consultant?

-What happens if I don't supply my Flight Centre Consultant with these details?
+What happens if I don't supply my Flight Centre consultant with these details?

-If you don't let our consultant know these details in advance - you may not be allowed to board the plane when you get to your UK airport.
-We will endeavor to contact you if we haven't heard from you; however it is your responsibility to advise us of your details.
+If you don't let our consultant know these details in advance you may not be allowed to board the plane when you get to your UK airport.
+We will endeavour to contact you if we haven't heard from you; however it is your responsibility to advise us of your details.
 The airline may choose to enter this information for you directly at the airport, however this will cause delays and you may miss the departure of your flight.

-What happens to the information once I provide it to my Flight Centre Consultant?
+What happens to the information once I provide it to my Flight Centre consultant?

 The information is entered directly into the airline reservation system so the airline can pass this data on directly to the relevant immigration authorities before the flight departs.
 The information is not kept on file by Flight Centre, and cannot be accessed once the flight has departed.
-This information is not passed to any other 3rd party.
+This information is not passed to any other third party.